LeoMSSilva/learning-angular/employee-management/README.md

 # :handshake: Contributing

 Contributions, issues and feature requests are welcome!
-Feel free to **file a new issue** on the [Hello World Angular](https://github.com/LeoMSSilva/learning-angular/issues) repository.
+Feel free to **file a new issue** on the [Learning Angular](https://github.com/LeoMSSilva/learning-angular/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!

 ---